Regiment of Light Dragoons (United States): Second Battle of Sacket’s Harbor

-Reconassisnce Patrol in Ogdensburg
+Reconnaissance Patrol in Ogdensburg

 On October 13, 1813.
 Colonel Luckett's regiment of Dragoons entered Ogdensburg on reconnaissance for General Wilkinson.
 The British responded with shelling of Ogdensburg with their artillery.
 To avoid being spotted and engaged, Colonel Luckett and his dragoons withdrew out of Ogdensburg into the backcountry.
 The dragoons were then distributed in small parties along the river for the purpose of examining the country and preventing the British from obtaining information and supplies from that side of the river.

 Engagement at Red Mills

 On October 16, 1813.
 A Canadian operative Francis Cockburn commanding 200 Canadian partisans leads a raid across the border between America and Canada to engage a party of 13 American dragoons who were performing reconnaissance are stationed at a house at Red Mills.
 The American dragoons placed sentries around the house to keep watch.
 But the Canadian force surprised the sentries and surrounded the house.
 Some American dragoons escaped while the other dragoons sheltered in the house fire at the Canadians.
 The Canadians overpower the dragoons capturing a lieutenant and 7 other dragoons.
 2 other dragoons are killed and 1 wounded who was left for dead but later survived and recovered.
 The Canadians with their 8 dragoon prisoners and captured horses withdrew back across the border.